justinkempton/dataBind/README.md

 db.findNodes( string html )
 db.findNodes( HTMLElement element )
 ```
-Use this code to pull out contenetNodes from handlebar {{ }} texteach handlebar will be inserted into a <var> tag with the data-bind property setthis only transforms text into text, it does not deal with DOM yetthat will be handled by another library
+Use this code to pull out contentNodes from handlebar {{ }} text each handlebar will be inserted into a <var> tag with the data-bind property set this only transforms text into text, it does not deal with DOM yet that will be handled by another library

 ####Returns:
-DataBind db
+HTMLElement element, or string html

 ####Examples: